 2019 Community Consultation about the Mental Health Act 2015

-The ACT Government is again seeking your feedback on the Mental Health Act 2015.
-The 2019 consultation will focus on the involuntary orders that can be made under the Act:
+In early 2019 the ACT Government sought public feedback on the involuntary orders that can be made under the Act:

 - Psychiatric treatment orders;